Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 360 W. Cabrillo Road, Palm Springs, CA 92262 (historic address 2743 N. Indian Avenue)

 This was designed by William Cody and built by developer Paul Trousdale.
-Today it consists of 37 units (54 “historical” units) in 18 buildings and two structures.
-Located at the western end of the complex, the pool is surrounded by a large open area of landscaping.
-This serves as a buffer between the pool and the western-most units.
-A fence enclosing the pool was added (at an unknown date) presumably due to safety requirements.
-Although detached, the westernmost buildings of the complex are arranged in a half-circles creating an enclosure for the common center courtyard.
+Today, it consists of 37 units (54 “historical” units) in 18 buildings and two structures.
+Located at the western end of the complex, the pool is surrounded by a large open landscaping area.
+This serves as a buffer between the pool and the westernmost units.
+A fence enclosing the pool was added (at an unknown date), presumably due to safety requirements.
+Although detached, the westernmost buildings of the complex are arranged in half-circles, creating an enclosure for the common center courtyard.
 The units and site of the RCCW complex have only seen some minor alterations.
 As a result, the essential characteristics of form, plan, space, structure, and style have survived intact.

 cody racquet-club-cottages west